-- 1. Remove the die holder, die holder spacer, stripper, punch and punch retaining nut. - 2.
+- 1. Remove the die holder, die holder plate, stripper, punch and punch retaining nut. - 2.
 Install the Punch Pusher (A) in the punch barrel. - 3.
-Make sure that you have a matching set of dies before installing them in the tool.
-To do this, install the upper die, without the springs, and align it to the lower die. - 4.
-Install the return springs and the upper die in the housing. - 5.
-Mount the pipe notcher so that it faces the operator's side of the machine, as shown in Figure 22. - 6.
-To assure proper slug removal, align the tool over the slug hole in the carousel.
-Use the bolts provided to anchor the tool in place. - MOTE: THE PUNCH PUSHER WILL NOT ALIGN DIRECTLY OVER THE PIPE NOTCHER.
+Install the riser plate (D) on the punch bolster and anchor it with the bolts (E) provided. - 4.
+Install the return springs, the upper die and the lower die in the pipe notcher housing. - 5.
+Mount the pipe notcher so that the cutting dies face away from the machine.
+Use the bolts provided to anchor the tool in place.
+Align the tool over the slug hole in the bolster, to assure proper slug removal. - MOTE: THE PUNCH PUSHER WILL NOT ALIGN DIRECTLY OVER THE PIPE NOTCHER.
 THIS IS OKAY.